YzeedHrb/DM-Support-Bot/README.md

-# Discord Support Bot
+# Discord DM Support Bot

-A powerful Discord bot for managing support tickets with advanced features.
+A Discord bot for managing support tickets with advanced features.

 ## Features